stackblitz/alien-signals/README.md

 The goal of `native-signals` is to create a Signal library with the lowest overhead.

+> [!NOTE]
+> `native-signals` is not related to the TC39 Signals proposal.
+The term "native" is used because this library avoids using JavaScript's dynamic language features.

 We have set the following scheduling logic constraints:

 1. Based on Push-Pull